hipache/hipache/lib/drivers/README.md

 No, you can't mix different drivers.

-No, we are not adding optionnal drivers dependencies as Hipache dependencies - you *have* to `npm install (-g)` the driver dep manually.
+No, we are not adding optional drivers dependencies as Hipache dependencies - you *have* to `npm install (-g)` the driver dep manually.

 Rolling your own
 ----------------